RFerrari7/Social-Media-Analytics/README.md

 * **topic_terms.json**: dataframe obtained from topic_modeling.ipnyb and
 necessary to compute the WordClouds

-The *source code* folder contains the following files:
+The *source code* folder contains the following notebooks:
 * **data_extraction.ipynb**: it contains all the necessary code to interact with the Reddit API using the Python library PRAW, enabling the retrieval of the dataset for analysis.
 The outcome of this notebook is the raw dataset, which will then undergo further processing.
 * **preprocessing.ipynb**: notebook that encompasses all text preprocessing steps, resulting in the preprocessed dataset in CSV format.
 Specifically, it includes code for language detection and filtering, lemmatization, and normalization.
 * **exploratory_data_analysis.ipynb**: notebook that contains a dataset description and dataset exploration operations with plots.